 - Equipment failures

 But what actions constitute a never event?
-In Florida, a plaintiff can hold a medical professional accountable for the following acts of negligence and more:
+According to Florida medical malpractice laws, a plaintiff can hold a medical expert accountable for the following acts of negligence and more:

 - Operating on the wrong body part.